Guanajuato: Immigration

 Concentrating in San Miguel de Allende, foreign residents from the United States and Canada came, in the early 2000s, because of the area's mild climate, cultural opportunities, and low crime rate.
 While accounting for only about ten percent of San Miguel's total population, they had a large impact on the area economically, accounting for most home buyers.
 Estimates of foreign residents range from 8,000 to 12,000 with about 7,000 of these from the United States alone.
 This makes San Miguel one of the largest American communities in Mexico, large enough to warrant its own U.S. consulate to provide services such as notary and passport.

 Since that time, Guanajuato has had a significant rise in violent crime, the second highest homicide rate in the nation, with Mexican President López Obrador calling out the state's attorney general for inaction on the matter.
+Guanajuato is the most violent state of Mexico, with 10.5% (3,151) of murders nationwide in 2024.

 There is a growing presence of East Asians, primarily Japanese, in the Bajio region.
 As of early 2014, there were more than three thousand Japanese immigrants in the Bajio area, and it's claimed that this population is larger than the historical Japanese community in Mexico City.
 The Guanajuato government believes that by 2016 there will be five thousand families installed in the region.
 This immigration is being driven by foreign investment in the Bajio, especially in the automotive sector.
 The large Japanese community prompted the opening of a Japanese consulate in Leon.
 There is also a Korean community in the area that is likewise growing as a result of foreign investment.